Supporting great leadership in the voluntary sector

 Walter sadly passed away in 2017 so to honour his memory, and continue the development of entrepreneurial leadership in the third sector that he gave so much time to support, WCVA set up The Walter Dickie Leadership Bursary.

-A bursary of £2,500 will be awarded annually to someone in a leadership role within a third sector organisation in Wales to help them become a more entrepreneurial leader.
-This could be someone working in a social enterprise with an idea of how to develop their trading activity, or a leader within the third sector who wants to generate income from trading for the first time.
+A bursary of £2,500 will be awarded annually to someone in a leadership role within a voluntary organisation in Wales to help them become a more entrepreneurial leader.
+This could be someone working in a social enterprise with an idea of how to develop their trading activity, or a leader within the sector who wants to generate income from trading for the first time.

 The parameters of how the bursary can be spent are open and applicants are encouraged to come up with interesting ideas to support their own development as an entrepreneurial leader.
 Walter had a passion for travel and for learning, and WCVA wanted this bursary to reflect that.
 The money could for instance be used: